LF-Decentralized-Trust/governance/tac/project-updates/2024/2024-Q4-Hyperledger-Cacti.md

 3. Explore opportunities to add support for [EEA DLT Interoperability Specification Version 1.0](https://entethalliance.org/specs/dlt-interop/) which came out last month (September 19th, 2024)
 4. Improve our OpenSSF Scorecard numbers.
 5. Working on a more automated and sustainable way to maintain package references in source code and configuration files so that if (or when) the repository is migrated to a new organization, the relevant GitHub Actions will automatically publish packages to the new organization's namespace whenever a release is made.
 (FYI, the publish actions for many packages failed to take effect in the recent `2.0.0` release because of hardcoded references to `hyperledger`.
 We will fix this in the next release.)
+6. Continue improving the Ledger Browser plugin, promote it and engage the community to attract new contributors.

 Releases planned:
 - v2.0.1